GoodGuyGregory/p422-codes/README.md

-##Web Enterprise Systems
+## Web Enterprise Systems

 holds all the codes

+**Development Machine Setup for P422**

+1. Make Shell Scripts Executable with a `chmod +x shell.sh` to run the file `./shell.sh`

+ enjoy your development computer for P422